Gaza Empire: Decline

 After the death of Soshangane in 1856, his sons fought over being his successor.
 He had left the throne to Mzila, but Mawewe felt that he should be emperor instead.
 Mawewe attacked Mzila and his followers, causing them to leave Mozambique and flee to the Soutpansberg Mountains in the Transvaal.
 In 1884 and 1885 European powers carved Africa into spheres of influence at the Berlin West Africa Conference.
 As a result of this scramble for Africa by the European States, the territory of the Gaza Empire was designated as Portuguese territory.
 Gungunyana fiercely resisted the encroachment of the Portuguese but was eventually defeated.
 Gungunyana was exiled to the Azores where he died in 1906.
 The cause of the collapse of the Gaza Empire was its defeat by the Portuguese in 1895.

 Present day

 The territories of the Gaza Empire are now ruled by Mozambique, South Africa and Zimbabwe.
-Mozambique is divided into eleven provinces, one of which is named Gaza.
+Mozambique is divided into 11 provinces, one of which is named Gaza.

-The descendants of Gungunyana currently reside in South Africa, including de jure king Eric Mpisane Nxumalo whose application for recognition by the Nhlapo Commission was rejected in 2012.
+The descendants of Gungunyana currently reside in South Africa, including chief of the Nxumalo clan Abednigo Nxumalo.
+The previous king Eric Mpisane Nxumalo, had applied for recognition to the Nhlapo Commission, but was rejected in 2012.
+Mpisane died in 2021.
 Claims of the kingdom's authority over the Tsonga people of South Africa have also been rejected by Tsonga traditional leaders in South Africa.